cobeylab/flu_strain_compare/README.md

 python src/<SCRIPT NAME>.py configuration/config.json
 ```

-`<SCRIPT NAME>` should either be `make_comparison_figure` or `make_movie`
+`<SCRIPT NAME>` should be `make_comparison_figure`

 Example:

 ```
 # from repo root
-singularity exec --bind /home/youruser/flu_strain_compare:/app ubuntu_pymol_biopython.sif python3 src/make_movie.py configuration/config.json
+singularity exec --bind /home/youruser/flu_strain_compare:/app ubuntu_pymol_biopython.sif python3 src/make_comparison_figure.py configuration/config.json
 ```

 ## Outputs

-Outputs from both scripts will be written to the `figures` directory of the repository.
+Outputs will be written to the `figures` directory of the repository.

+If you wish the csv with additional information ot be printed out, include

 ## Unit tests